 Austin Kocher, Ph.D.

-Assistant Professor with Syracuse University’s Transactional Records Access Clearinghouse (TRAC), affiliated faculty in the Department of Geography at the Maxwell School, and an affiliated expert at the Institute for Democracy, Journalism, and Citizenship.
+Assistant Research Professor in the Office of Research and Creative Activity in the S.I.
+Newhouse of Public Communication at Syracuse University.
+I am also an affiliated faculty member with the Department of Geography at the Maxwell School, and an affiliated expert at the Institute for Democracy, Journalism, and Citizenship.
 Kocher is also a Research Fellow at American University’s Center for Latin American and Latino Studies and the Immigration Lab.

 His research has appeared in journals such as Antipode, American Behavioral Scientist, Territory, Politics, Governance, Societies, Georgetown Law Journal, and Journal of Latin American Geography.
 Kocher is often featured in the national news as an expert on immigration, including outlets such as C-SPAN, NPR, The New York Times, NPR’s Morning Edition, and many more.